luerhard/chapter_regression_and_artifical/main.md

 Our data comes from the first round [-@ESS.2002] of the European Social Survey (ESS).
 The explanandum, our dependent variable which we will call _reject_, is a measure that represents **attitudes towards immigration**.
 It is constructed as a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis [@davidov:ExplainingAttitudesImmigration.2012, 764].
-To show the [!ml] workflow in its simplest form, binary classification, the resulting variable is dichotomized at the scale's mean value so that 1 indicates more negative attitudes towards immigration.
+To show the [!ml] workflow in its simplest form, binary classification, the resulting variable is dichotomized at the scale's mean value so that 1 indicates negative attitudes towards immigration (simply put: "rejecting immigration").
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the [!ess] surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.